FertileFragrance/TimeKiller/README.md

 To reproduce each of these experiments, first start Dgraph cluster, Aion (just with default parameters) and collector, then start generator and runner until it finishes.

-To reproduce Figure 11, you need to monitor the memory usage of Aion when it's running.

-To reproduce Figure 12 and 13, you need to add `--log_ext_flip` to run Aion and write some scripts parsing the log to count the number of flip-flops and the time spent on rectifying the EXT violations.
+To reproduce Figure 13 and 14, you need to add `--log_ext_flip` to run Aion and write some scripts parsing the log to count the number of flip-flops and the time spent on rectifying the EXT violations.

-To reproduce Figure 14, you need to record the time when the runner starts and ends executing the transaction to calculate the database throughput.
+To reproduce Figure 15, you need to record the time when the runner starts and ends executing the transaction to calculate the database throughput.
 To run without collecting history, don't send a transaction to collector with it commits.

+To reproduce Figure 16, you need to monitor the memory usage of Aion when it's running.